 Before you can vote, you must register.
 In Minnesota, you may register 20 days before Election Day for your name to appear on the polling place roster, or on Election Day at your polling place.
-Please read the state's voter confidentiality notice about information provided on the Voter Registration Application.
+Please read the state's privacy notice about information provided on the Voter Registration Application.

 You may register and vote in Minnesota if you: